Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 British Silver Hallmarks Guide- Learn to Read and Identify Them!
 Including Silver Hallmarks from Sheffield and Birmingham (Conclusion)

-British silver hallmarks are government-regulated stamps used since medieval times to guarantee the purity, origin, and age of silver items.
+British silver hallmarks are government-regulated stamps that verify purity, origin, and age of silver items.

 References: